MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/schema-entities/databases.md

 * Database names must follow the rules for [entity names](./entity-names.md).
 * Maximum limit of databases per cluster is 10,000.
-* Performance wise, there is no difference between queries that combine data from multiple tables in the same database to queries that combine data from multiple databases in the same cluster.
+* Queries combining data from multiple tables in the same database and queries combining data from multiple databases in the same cluster have comparable performance.